Background pattern

 Package Leaflet: Information for the User

-Plerixafor Tarbis 20 mg/ml injectable solution EFG
+Plerixafor Tarbis 20 mg/ml Solution for Injection EFG

-Read this leaflet carefully before you start using this medicine because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

--Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

--If you have any questions, consult your doctor.
+• If you have any further questions, ask your doctor or pharmacist.

--If you experience any side effects, consult your doctor or nurse, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

-1. What Plerixafor Tarbis is and what it is used for
+1. What is Plerixafor Tarbis and what is it used for

 3. How to use Plerixafor Tarbis